trazok/gorbert/TechnicalReport.md

 Testing was unknown territory at the outset of the project.
 Tests were mystical things that had been run in the past to verify a program’s correctness, but there had never been an attempt to create them.
 And they were always used as an after-thought, a final assessment, and not a key component of the development process to be used formatively to inform and motivate feature implementation.
 Testing throughout the process was done manually, and wasn’t automated until almost the end of development.
 Originally the prospect of writing tests was unfamiliar and daunting – how does one automatically test what exists, let alone testing what doesn’t exist yet.
 As development progressed, it just never seemed to be the right time to write tests; something was always already known to be broken and needed fixing, so time should be spend fixing intead of writing tests.
 So tests were put off and pushed back and back-burnered and procrastinated until they were all that was left.
 Not ideal.

 Testing the databases was also tricky, as in newer android APIs, the databases are inaccessible.
 In order to access the contents and verify them, I had to create a virtual device running on an older API (22 was sufficient).
 Then, using the built-in android device monitor, save the database to my computer.
 Once the database was on my computer, I could open and browse it using SQL Browser.
-Each new iteration of the database then required deleting and reinstalling the app, and repeating the save/browse process to investigate database contents.
+Each new iteration of the database then required deleting and reinstalling the app, and repeating the save/browse process to investigate database contents [6].

 ### Unit Testing